selkovjr/gt-2-thermistor-experiment/README.md

 It is still likely the least wrong of all wrong solutions; probably good enough to set up a well-working thermostat (I tested that extensively), but not good enough for accurate temperature measurement.

-### Well-behaved solution based on gradient compensation
+### Well-behaved solution based on gradient compensation (two blue curves)

-Notwithstanding the murky machinations that let me discover a plausible gradient compensation, the model that takes it into account seems to make most sense.
+Notwithstanding the murky machinations that let me discover a plausible gradient compensation, the model that takes it into account seems to make the most sense.
 Here is the list of reasons why I like it.

-* It does not produce non-convex behavior
+* It does not produce non-convex behavior.
 * It minimizes Steinhart-Hart residuals in a sane way.
-The residuals appear to be random and are comparable with the measurement error (cold junction instability, reference voltage accuracy, and rounding erroris in digital displays).
+The residuals appear to be random, symmetric, and are comparable with the measurement error (cold junction instability, reference voltage accuracy, and rounding erroris in digital displays).
 This result and the non-convexity of probe deviation may be aspects of the same phenomenon; if they are, it is still nice to be a able to observe it by a couple different methods.
-* It does not imply a heat sink inside the nozzle or a heat source on the outside.
+* This solution does not imply a heat sink inside the nozzle or a heat source on the outside.
 The observed steady-state behavior always indicates a hotter core.
-* The dynamic behavior during heat-up and cool-down (not presented here due to difficulties in recording) is quasi-symmetric.
+* The dynamic behavior during heat-up and cool-down (not presented here due to difficulties in recording) shows a quasi-symmetric probe lag.
 The system exhibits higher probe deviation during heat-up and lower or negative deviation during cool-down.
 The inversion of the gradient is possible because the tips of the heatsinks are closer to the thermistor than to the probe.
-In fact, the hole into which I inserted the probe is equidistant and most removed from the nearest pair of heatsinks; heatsinks are more efficient than the smooth surface of the nozzle, and thus  *momentary* inversion of the gradient makes more sense than it being constantly positive, let alone constantly negative.
+In fact, the hole into which I inserted the probe is equidistant and most removed from the nearest pair of heatsinks; the smooth surface of the nozzle in a natural convective flow is less efficient than fan-cooled heatsinks; thus  *momentary* inversion of the gradient during cool-down makes more sense than if it were constantly positive, let alone constantly negative.

-Among all estimates of Steinhart-Hart coefficients, I like the one that minimizes model residuals in the most sensible way, without obvious second-order distortions.
+* A circumstantial, yet reassuring, evidence of good behavior is found in the fact that the Steinhart-Hart coefficients obtained with gradient compensation resulted in the most agile thermostat response after tune-up (about 20% better than the next best result).

+#### Why two curves?